octoDynamo/octoDynamo/README.md

 ## 🎯 Current Mission
 - 🔍 Enhancing skills in **Malware Analysis** and **Reverse Engineering**.
-- 🛠️ Developing a suite of cybersecurity tools for automated scanning.
 - 🌐 Contributing to open-source security frameworks and projects.

 ---